mxriverlynn/backbone.picky/readme.md

 Events can be prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.

+MultiSelect events, with the exception of `reselect:any`, pass a "diff" hash to event handlers as the first parameter: `{ selected: [...], deselected: [...] }`.
+The `selected` array holds models which have been newly selected by the action triggering the event.
+Likewise, models in the `deselected` array have changed their status from selected to deselected.

+_(Note that up to version 0.2, the first parameter passed to event handlers had been the collection.)_

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelectNone`, `onSelectSome`, `onSelectAll` and `onReselect`.
 If these methods exist on the collection, they are run without having to be wired up with the